-LIFE’S A PITCH FOR IAN DARLER by Jules Gammond | Mar 4, 2019 | Newsflash | 0 comments He’s won just about every award the greenkeeping industry has to offer, managed his stadium through tempestuous and terrific times and dealt with as many life-and-death situations as some paramedics.
-Now Ian Darler, head groundsman and stadium manager at Cambridge United’s Abbey Stadium for 40 years, tells the story of a life that has seen him rub shoulders with some of the greatest and funniest characters in football, turn out the kind of surfaces players dream of, cross swords with the occasional manager and cope with catastrophes that would have floored a lesser mortal.
-Lauded by his peers in the turf management business as one of its most able and dedicated practitioners, Ian has tales to tell about personalities from every echelon of the game.
-A natural storyteller, he remembers every disaster, every triumph, every tragedy and every side-splitting practical joke.
-But there have been bad times too.
-Ian talks about the life-threatening incident that threatened to end his career and plunged him into a very dark place.Throughout the book, men and women who have come to value Ian’s peerless skill and devotion pay tribute to a remarkable man.
-Priced a £12.99, and with a foreword by England legend and former Cambridge United manager Roy McFarland, Ian’s moving memoirs will be pitching up in July for the club’s Open Day and pre-season friendlies.
+LIFE’S A PITCH FOR IAN DARLER by Jules Gammond | Apr 8, 2019 | Newsflash | 0 comments Ian Darler, head groundsman at Cambridge United’s Abbey Stadium for 40 years, looks back on an eventful career in his autobiography, Life’s a Pitch, published by G2 this summer.
+From an apprenticeship that kindled his love affair with the turf to welcoming the world’s biggest football club to his stadium, Ian has met every challenge head-on, and encountered some of the greatest names in the sport along the way.
+He’s won just about every award the green-keeping industry has to offer, managed his stadium through tempestuous and terrific times and dealt with as many life-and-death situations as some paramedics.
+While turning out the kind of surface players dream of, he’s rubbed shoulders with some of football’s funniest characters, crossed swords with the occasional manager and coped with catastrophes that would have floored a lesser mortal.
+But Ian also talks bravely about the life-threatening incident that plunged him into a very dark place, and sheds light on the reasons why he works tirelessly to raise money for good causes.Throughout the book, men who have come to value Ian’s skill and devotion pay tribute to a man who, besides showing peerless skill as a groundsman, has shouldered the burden of two other roles: those of stadium manager and matchday safety officer.
+With a foreword by England legend and former Cambridge United manager Roy MacFarland, the trade paperback is priced at £12.99.
 Submit a Comment Cancel replyYour email address will not be published.
-Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Required fields are marked *Comment * Name * Email * Website Δ This site uses Akismet to reduce spam.
 Learn how your comment data is processed.